 Sahra studied at Newham College, London Metropolitan University and the Royal College of Art.
-She teaches on the BA Design programme at Goldsmiths, University of London, and maintains an active studio practice in east London.
+She is a lecturer on the BA Design programme at Goldsmiths, University of London, and runs a studio practice in east London.

-Sahra works with local authority clients, cultural institutions and third sector organisations across the UK and beyond.
-Her work has been commissioned by institutions including the Design Museum’s Future Observatory, Arts Catalyst, UP Projects, V&A East and the Women’s Museum.
+She has worked with local authorities, cultural institutions and third sector organisations across the UK and internationally.
+Her work has been commissioned by the Design Museum’s Future Observatory, Arts Catalyst, UP Projects, V&A East and the Women’s Museum.

 Instagram: @sahra_hersi